PlanQK/planqk-platform-docs/src/docs/getting-started/using-sdk.md

 provider = PlanqkQuantumProvider()
 ```

-Alternatively, you can also create the provider object by passing your PlanQK access token:
+Alternatively, you can also create the provider object by passing your PlanQK [personal access token](manage-access-tokens.md#personal-access-tokens):

 ```python
 provider = PlanqkQuantumProvider(access_token="your-access-token")